molejar/pyMBoot/README.md

 2. Specify the `--user` option to install local to your user
 3. Run the command in a [virtualenv](https://virtualenv.pypa.io/en/latest/) local to a specific project working set.

-You can also install from source by cloning the git repository and running
+You can also install from source by executing in shell the following commands:

 ``` bash
     $ git clone https://github.com/molejar/pyKBoot.git